Arnold-n/P1P2MQTT/README.md

 **Which Daikin systems are supported?**

 There is a large variation in the P1/P2 logical protocol implementation of various Daikin systems.
 My system is a Daikin hybrid EHYHBX08AAV3 which is supported: many parameters (power consumption, #hours, #compressor-start, temperatures, etc) can be monitored and various system settings can be controlled.
 Monitoring the P1/P2 bus on other systems should always be possible, but interpretation of the raw data may require further reverse engineering.
 It is currently assumed that various Daikin Altherma Hybrid and Daikin Altherma LT models are reasonably similar that they may be supported by changing the parameters used to control certain functions and/or by changing the code which interprets the received data and encodes it into MQTT parameter values.

+As we have no access to Daikin's documentation, we do not know which systems are supported.
+Various users have reported success in basic control functions.
+In my system I can control almost all parameters.
+ It is logical to assume that devices supported by commercial auxiliary controllers (Daikin LAN adapter, Zennio KLIC-DA KNX interface, Coolmaster) could be supported by this project.

 **No liability, no warranty**